ayshiff/my-open-source-journey/docs/contributions/backstage#4416.md

 #### SplunkOnCallCard

-This is the main root component, the one that includes the rest of the components.
+This is the main root component, the one that includes the rest of the child components.

 <div className="image-wrapper">
 <img